 Cooking Matters is a nutrition education class that MSU Extension collaborates with Gleaners.
-The focus of this course is to help adult program participants prepare healthy food.
+The focus of this course is to help program participants prepare healthy food.
 A nutritionist and chef co-facilitate this course.
 This course lasts four to six weeks and is two hours in length per week.
-Community partners who would like this class taught at their facility must cover the cost of all participant (take home) groceries.
-MSU Extension will provide the demonstration for the food that will be used during the class instruction.
+Courses are tailored for adults, parents or families.
+Participants will receive groceries each week to make the recipe at home and will have a chance to win and/or receive useful kitchen gadgets during the entire series of healthy cooking classes.

 For further information about any of our programs, please contact MSU Extension-Oakland County

 Back to Programs and Services